 Treat yourself to a cup of coffee or scroll through social media after accomplishing your micro-goal, rather than wait until finishing the overall goal.

-For example, bedtime procrastinators are encouraged to turn off the TV and social media after eating dinner as a way to adhere to their planned bedtime.
+For example, bedtime procrastinators are encouraged to turn off the TV and disconnect from social media after eating dinner to adhere to their planned bedtime.

 4. Don’t use tough love.